myaut/dtrace-stap-book/book/kernel/net.md

     }'
 ```

-Solaris has derived _STREAMS_ subsystem from System V which is intended to provide API for passing messages between multiple architectural layers which is perfectly fits to how network stack look like.
+[__index__:STREAMS (Solaris)] Solaris has derived _STREAMS_ subsystem from System V which is intended to provide API for passing messages between multiple architectural layers which is perfectly fits to how network stack look like.
 Each message is represented by an `mblk_t` structure:

 ![image:solaris/streams](solaris/streams.png)